-Need help planning the perfect getaway?
-Be sure to check out our seasonal specials and lodging packages, including our popular “Stay and Play” packages for the Weston Playhouse.Learn More
+Check out our seasonal specials and packages, including our popular “Stay and Play” packages for the Weston Playhouse.Learn More

 You don’t have to leave Weston to enjoy Vermont’s charm.
 There are many Vermont attractions but Weston is a quintessential Southern Vermont Village with a town green and Gazebo, two waterfalls, two stunning New England Churches with white clapboard steeples, beautiful in any season, surrounded by the Green Mountains,

 Weston is home to the Vermont Country Store, Weston Playhouse, Weston Village and Christmas Store, and the Farrar Mansur House and Museum, which is filled with authentic local heirlooms.
 The adjacent Old Mill has a fascinating collection of antique tools and machinery and is grinding grain again for the first time in thirty years!
 We are centrally located for day trips to other idyllic Vermont towns.
 Weston is also home to the renowned Weston Antique Show and the Weston Craft Show, both much anticipated foliage season events.
 Local events also includes Blue Grass Festivals and Christmas in Weston.

 - Linda's Perfect Day